keboola/connection-docs/orchestrator/running/index.md

 Which means that

 - orchestration phases are serialized (and run in a defined order),
-- jobs of the same configuration are serialized (and run in an arbitrary order),
+- jobs of the same configuration are serialized (and run in an arbitrary order), and
 - everything else runs in parallel.

 We use the word **Parallel** in the (usual) meaning --- **not serialized**.
 Task execution is queue-based and non-deterministic